iepebouw/Data1/pages/Assignment-3.md

     return max(set(List), key = List.count)
 print(most_frequent(streets)) #print the most frequent occuring street
 ```
+The street with the most Airbnbs is: Govert Flinckstraat, De Pijp, Zuid, Amsterdam, Noord-Holland, Nederland, 1072 LC, Nederland and it has 35 Airbnbs

 ### Try to cross reference the data from the AirBnB dataset with the BBGA.
 Can you figure out if all apartments of AirBnB are designated as housing?
 Which number of apartments are not rented out all the time but are also used as normal housing?